StellaPetronio/Accountable-HotStuff/README.rst

 -Two new methods do_broadcast_committed and do_broadcast_proof are present in the the ``hotstuff.h`` and ``hotstuff.cpp`` scripts.

--We implemented a void method periodicalCheck_conflicting and a void method periodicalCheck_invalid_unlocking, both in the ``hotstuff.cpp`` script.
-We declared them as an overridding methods.
+-Two void methods periodicalCheck_conflicting and periodicalCheck_invalid_unlocking are defined in the ``hotstuff.cpp`` script and declared as an overridding methods.

 -Two boolean methods conflicting and invalid_unlocking, to check if an unwanted scenario occurs, are declared and defined, respectiely, in the ``hotstuff.h`` and ``hotstuff.cpp`` scripts.

--
+-Two new handle methods, committed_handler and proof_handler are declared and defined in the ``hotstuff.h`` and ``hotstuff.cpp`` scripts.

 A detailed explanation can be found in the "Implementation" section of the report attached.